-Laura Quinton (Summer ’16) is a Ph.D. student in the History Department at New York University and a 2016 Summer Graduate Fellow at the Center for Ballet and the Arts.
+Laura Quinton (CBA ’16) is a Ph.D. student in the History Department at New York University and a 2016 Summer Graduate Fellow at the Center for Ballet and the Arts.
 She received a B.A. in Dance and History from Barnard College and a Master’s degree in Modern British and European History from Oxford University.
 She researches twentieth-century British ballet history, focusing on the relationship between ballet aesthetics and British politics in the postwar period.

 Making Ballet British: Ninette de Valois and the Invention of a National Art Form, c.
 1930-1965